simple-orm/core/README.md

   }
 });

-Calling abort will also prevent any other hooks from executing after the hook calling abort.
+Calling `abort` will also prevent any other hooks from executing after the hook calling `abort`.

 var saveResults = model.save();
 // saveResults === false